gajus/slonik/README.md

 }
 ```

-<a name="user-content-slonik-error-handling-handling-notnullintegrityconstraintviolationerror"></a>
-<a name="slonik-error-handling-handling-notnullintegrityconstraintviolationerror"></a>
 ### Handling <code>NotNullIntegrityConstraintViolationError</code>

 `NotNullIntegrityConstraintViolationError` is thrown when PostgreSQL responds with [`not_null_violation`](https://www.postgresql.org/docs/9.4/static/errcodes-appendix.html) (`23502`) error.

-<a name="user-content-slonik-error-handling-handling-statementcancellederror"></a>
-<a name="slonik-error-handling-handling-statementcancellederror"></a>
 ### Handling <code>StatementCancelledError</code>

 `StatementCancelledError` is thrown when a query is cancelled by the user (i.e. [`pg_cancel_backend`](https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADMIN-SIGNAL)) or in case of a timeout.